 Working professionals can benefit from the flexibility of online MBAs in finance by pursuing degrees while still earning income.

 Careers in Finance

-Financial managers oversee an organization’s long-term financial plans.
+Financial managers oversee organizations' long-term financial plans.
 These professionals use financial reports to improve profitability, oversee investment decisions, and monitor market trends to identify expansion opportunities.
-Financial managers typically find employment at banks and investment firms.
-The BLS projects the need for this career to grow by 16% between 2018 and 2028, and the median pay for these professionals in 2018 was $127,990 per year.
+Financial managers typically find employment with banks and investment firms.
+The BLS projects employment for these professionals to grow by 17% from 2020-2030 and reports a median pay of $131,710 per year as of 2021.

 Loan officers review loan applications for individuals and businesses.
-They evaluate the risk of lending money on behalf of a financial institution.
-These professionals sometimes reach out to businesses to see if they need a loan.
-The BLS projects the need for this career to grow by 8% between 2018 and 2028, and the median pay for these professionals in 2018 was $63,040 per year.
+They evaluate the risk of lending money on behalf of financial institutions.
+The BLS projects employment for loan officers to grow by 1% between 2020-2030.
+As of 2021, these professionals earned a median annual salary of $63,380.

 Personal Financial Advisor

 Personal financial advisors help individuals meet financial goals.
 For example, they often help clients save for retirement by creating investment portfolios.
 Many personal financial advisors work as self-employed agents.
 The BLS projects this career to grow by 5% from 2020-2030, and the median pay for these professionals in 2021 was $94,170 per year.